jamesking666666/Agent-Based-LLMs-Evaluator/README.md

 Agent-Based LLMs Evaluator: Leveraging LLMs to Design an Advanced Agent-Based Evaluator for Deep Learning Models Agent Based LLMs Evaluator.yml can be opened in the Dify framework, and the running results are as follows:

-https://github.com/user-attachments/assets/86049ca1-7d7f-432e-9f0d-d5e7277ab902
+Q1：Check the release times of YOLOv1 to YOLOv13 versions and generate a bar chart. https://github.com/user-attachments/assets/86049ca1-7d7f-432e-9f0d-d5e7277ab902